ShufeiGe/Online-Bayesian-learning-for-MMSRm/README.md

 # Online-Bayesian-learning-for-mixtures-of-spatial-spline-regressions with mixed-effects
-This file contains code impments the online SMC algorithm described in Ge,S., Wang,S., Wang, L. (2021).
+This file contains code impments the online SMC algorithm described in Ge,S., Wang,S., Nathoo,F., Wang, L. (2021).
 Online Bayesian learning for mixtures of spatial spline regressions with mixed-effects (Manuscript is under review).
 The code files are released under the open source BSD 2-clause license.

 ## Citation
 If you use the code (partial or all) in your research, please cite the following manuscript: